whidl/whidl/README.md

 ![cargo build](https://github.com/whidl/whidl/actions/workflows/build.yml/badge.svg)
 ![cargo test](https://github.com/whidl/whidl/actions/workflows/test.yml/badge.svg)

+## Documentation

+In-progress documentation is at [whidl.github.io](https://whidl.github.io).
+The docs source is the `book` directory in this repository.
+The documentation can be read locally by using `mdbook serve`, or on GitHub codespaces `mdbook serve --hostname 0.0.0.0`.

 ## Using whidl to synthesize ROMs for the CS 314 Toy ARM computer

 The `rom` subcommand can be used to synthesize ROM files for the Toy